Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Efficient kernel tests using incomplete -statistics

 where $U_\lambda^{\bullet 1}\leq\cdots\leq U_\lambda^{\bullet B_1+1}$ are the sorted elements $U_\lambda^1,\dots,U_\lambda^{B_1+1}$.
 The test $\Delta_\alpha^\lambda$ is defined as rejecting the null if the original test statistic $\overline{U}_\lambda$ is greater than the estimated $(1\!-\!\alpha)$-quantile, that is,

+The resulting test has time complexity $\mathcal{O}\!\p{B_1L}$ where $L$ is the design size ($1\leq L \leq N(N-1)$).
 We show in \Cref{prop:level} that the test $\Delta_\alpha^\lambda$ has well-calibrated asymptotic level for goodness-of-fit testing, and well-calibrated non-asymptotic level for two-sample and independence testing.
 The proof of the latter non-asymptotic guarantee is based on the exchangeability of $U_\lambda^1,\dots,U_\lambda^{B_1+1}$ under the null hypothesis along with the result of \citet[Lemma 1]{romano2005exact}.
 A similar proof strategy can be found in \citet[Proposition 2]{fromont2012kernels}, \citet[Proposition 1]{albert2019adaptive}, and \citet[Proposition 1]{schrab2021mmd}.
 The exchangeability of wild bootstrapped incomplete $U$-statistics for independence testing does not follow directly from the mentioned works.
-We show this through an intriguing connection between the MMD kernel and the HSIC kernel (proof deferred to \Cref{proof:level}). \begin{proposition} The test $\Delta_\alpha^\lambda$ has level $\alpha\in(0,1)$, \emph{i.e.}, $ \PP_{\mathcal{H}_0}\!\pp{\Delta_\alpha^\lambda(\Zn)=1} \leq \alpha $.
-This holds non-asymptotically for the two-sample and independence cases, and asymptotically for goodness-of-fit.\footnote{Level is non-asymptotic for the goodness-of-fit case using a parametric bootstrap \citep{schrab2022ksd}.} \end{proposition} Having established the validity of the test $\Delta_\alpha^\lambda$, we now study power guarantees for it in terms of the $L^2$-norm of the difference in densities $\|p-q\|_2$.
+We show this through the interesting connection between $h_{k,\ell}^{\mathrm{HSIC}}$ and $\{h_k^{\mathrm{MMD}}, h_\ell^{\mathrm{MMD}}\}$, the proof is deferred to \Cref{proof:level}. \begin{proposition} The test $\Delta_\alpha^\lambda$ has level $\alpha\in(0,1)$, \emph{i.e.} $ \PP_{\mathcal{H}_0}\!\pp{\Delta_\alpha^\lambda(\Zn)=1} \leq \alpha $.
+This holds non-asymptotically for the two-sample and independence cases, and asymptotically for goodness-of-fit.\footnote{Level is non-asymptotic for the goodness-of-fit case using a parametric bootstrap \citep{schrab2022ksd}.
+For the goodness-of-fit setting, we also recall that the further assumptions in \Cref{eq:ksdassumptions} need to be satisfied.} \end{proposition} Having established the validity of the test $\Delta_\alpha^\lambda$, we now study power guarantees for it in terms of the $L^2$-norm of the difference in densities $\|p-q\|_2$.
 In \Cref{theo:fixed}, we show for the three tests that, if $\|p-q\|_2$ exceeds some threshold, we can guarantee high test power.
-For the two-sample and independence problems, we derive a uniform separation rate \citep{baraud2002non} over Sobolev balls
+For the two-sample and independence problems, we derive uniform separation rates \citep{baraud2002non} over Sobolev balls